Which College should I choose?

 Preparation for the aptitude test is just as important as preparation for interviews, as the short-listing process is largely based on the results of the aptitude test.
 In particular you should look at the syllabus and the collection of sample and past papers.

-Admissions interviews for Oxford Physics are purely academic in nature and, while there is no formal syllabus, knowledge of the entrance test syllabus material will be assumed.
+Admissions interviews for Oxford Physics are purely academic in nature and, while there is no formal syllabus, knowledge of the physics aptitude test syllabus material will be assumed.
 You are likely to spend the great majority of your time talking about physics or mathematics, rather than about any wider interests you may have mentioned on your application form.
 Interviewers may, however, choose to ask you about specific topics you have mentioned on your form, and it is wise to ensure that you are familiar with any topics you have mentioned.
 Detailed advice about preparation for interviews can be found in the leaflet Interviews at Oxford; printed copies are available from the Undergraduate Admissions Office and it is also available on the University web site.

 Do I need one or two maths A-levels?